 - Provides patients access to the latest specialty and subspecialty care not otherwise available in their community.

 - Spares families the time and expense of traveling to an out-of-town medical center to support a loved one who is receiving care.

 - Avoids risky, expensive and unnecessary transports.
-Nearly one-third of the approximately 525 patients treated to date have been able to stay in their home community.
+More than 45 percent of the approximately 1200 patients treated to date have been able to stay in their home communities.

-- Reduces health care costs: The OHSU Telemedicine Network has saved patients more than $2.35 million in transport expenses alone.
+- Reduces health care costs.
+The OHSU Telemedicine Network has saved more than $9.5 million in transport expenses alone.

 - Available 24 hours a day, seven days a week in emergency rooms and labor and delivery units.
 Soon to be a part of improving ambulatory care and in-home patient monitoring.

 Which hospitals are connected to the OHSU Telemedicine Network?